fortran-lang/fortran-lang.org/_posts/2021-04-20-First-Year.md

 ---

 In April 2020 we created a website for the Fortran language at [fortran-lang.org](https://fortran-lang.org/).
-In exactly one year, it has gotten to be the first result when you search "Fortran" in Bing, Yahoo, DuckDuckGo, Ecosia, Qwant, SearchEncrypt and the second result in Google (after the Wikipedia page for Fortran).
+In exactly one year, it grew ￼to be the first result when you search "Fortran" in Bing, Yahoo, DuckDuckGo, Ecosia, Qwant, SearchEncrypt and the second result in Google (after the Wikipedia page for Fortran).